 Dr. Arie started her professional journey in 1997 as an undergrad with a double major in Psychology and Special Education.
 During her studies, she worked as an ABA (Applied Behavioral Analysis) technician for home-based intervention programs for children with Autism Spectrum disorder and never stopped working with children in the mental health field since.

-Dr. Arie's masters and doctoral training were completed at Tel-Aviv University, Israel.
+Dr. Arie's master's and doctoral training were completed at Tel-Aviv University, Israel.
 Followed by an internship at an out-patient anxiety clinic at a major children's hospital in Israel, focusing on CBT intervention.

-In 2006, Dr. Arie and her family relocated to Chicago IL, where she completed a post-doctoral research fellowship at Northwestern University followed by a clinical post-doc internship at the Pediatric Consultation Center focusing on neuropsychological testing and acquired additional trainings in interventions focusing on social skills development.
+In 2006, Dr. Arie and her family relocated to Chicago IL, where she completed a post-doctoral research fellowship at Northwestern University followed by a clinical post-doc internship at the Pediatric Consultation Center focusing on neuropsychological testing and acquired additional training in interventions focusing on social skills development.

 Dr. Arie moved to Bellevue, WA in the summer of 2019 and is proud to be part of the CRAFT family.

 My practice focuses on relationships.
 Dr. Arie believes that emotion regulation and social interactions are a crucial component in children’s development and continues to play an important role throughout the lifespan.
 Getting along with others can be hard.
 My mission is to help individuals and families deal with personal distress and facilitate growth in their relationships.